samuelbarrett1234/40KLearn/README.md

 The core project is also wrapped, to expose it to Python, in the py40kl project.
 The game's (very basic) GUI uses model/view/controller, where the View uses Pygame to render, and the model is just a wrapper around a core GameState object, and the controller is either a human player or an AI controller.
+The Python code is contained in the folders: pyapp, pyai and Scripts.
+The first of these contains the UI code, and some utility code.
+The second of these folders contains all AI implementations in Python (including neural networks).
+The last of these folders, the Scripts folder, contains the runnable Python scripts, designed to be used from command line.

+The key scripts are play.py, train.py and game.py:
+- play.py : perform self-play with a given neural network setup to generate an experience dataset.
+It does this using Monte Carlo tree search, guided by the neural network weights provided (or from scratch), and can simulate many games at once.
+This is by far the most performance heavy part of the project: this is because the search algorithm can take quite some time and uses a lot of memory.
+- train.py : this trains a given neural network on an experience dataset.
+It does so by randomly subsampling from all experiences (uniformly) and then training the neural network to predict the outputs of the tree search and the winner of the game from the game state.
+- game.py : this runs the GUI to allow a human/AI to play a game against another human/AI.
+The default is set to having team 0 be a human and team 1 being the AI.

 In the core project, the main classes are:
 - GameState: this is an immutable object encapsulating all info about a particular moment in a game.
 In order to "modify" it, you would need to create a copy of its board state, modify that board state, and then create a new game state object with that board.
-- BoardState: this represents the state of the board, but does not know which player's turn it is, etc.
+- BoardState: this represents the layout of the board, but does not know which player's turn it is, etc - basically just tracks board size and unit statistics and positions.
 - Unit: this represents all of the game statistics of a single unit (which may consist of many models).
 Units also store flags representing 'what they have done this turn', for example, a unit cannot move twice per turn, so it contains a flag which is true